How To Know If Your Baby Is Ready for Solids (3 Key Signs)

-Starting solids is a big moment.
-One day your baby is living on breastmilk or formula—and the next, you’re preparing that very first bite of real food.
-But how do you know when your baby is truly ready?
+Starting solids is a big deal.
+One day your baby is living off breastmilk or formula—and the next, you’re readying that very first bite of real food.
+But how can you tell when your baby is ready?

-If you’ve been googling “baby ready for solids” or watching for milestones, you’re not alone.
-Many parents are eager to start but unsure when or how.
-The truth is, timing matters—and starting too early or too late can impact your baby’s digestion, nutrition, and safety.
+If you’ve been searching “baby ready for solids” or waiting for milestones, you are probably not alone.
+Many parents are excited to start solids but unsure of when or how to start.
+The good news is that timing matters !
+Starting food too early or too late can confuse your baby’s digestion, nutrition, and safety.

-In this guide, we’ll break down the three most important signs your baby is ready for solids, along with tips for starting solids with baby the right way—whether you’re going the puree route, baby-led weaning, or both.
+In this guide, we will outline the three biggest signals your baby is ready for solids and tips for starting solids with baby—no matter if you plan to go the puree route, baby-led weaning, or a combination of both.

-Babies are typically ready to start solids around 6 months of age, according to the American Academy of Pediatrics (AAP) and WHO guidelines.
-Before that, their digestive system and oral motor skills just aren’t fully developed.
+According to the American Academy of Pediatrics and WHO, babies are usually ready to start solids around 6 months old.
+Prior to that, their digestive system and oral motor skills just haven’t developed enough yet.

 The 3 Key Signs Your Baby Is Ready for Solids